 Propellant ignition was achieved by separate primers, loaded into special 10-shot strips prior to firing.
-Those strips were loaded into external firing device, attached to the barrel, and fired by the gun trigger.
-Upon firing, flame from the actuated primer entered the breech area of the gun via the ignition hole in the barrel, initiating small annular charge of black powder attached to the base of the cartridge.
-This charge then ignited main propellant load, sending the AP projectile down the bore and at the same time creating recoil-compensating reactive effect by sending some of high pressure gases to the rear via the nozzle.
+Those strips were loaded into an external firing device, attached to the barrel, and fired by the gun trigger.
+Upon firing, the flame from the actuated primer entered the breech area of the gun via the ignition hole in the barrel, initiating a small annular charge of black powder attached to the base of the cartridge.
+This charge then ignited the main propellant load, sending the AP projectile down the bore and at the same time creating a recoil-compensating reactive effect by sending some of high pressure gases to the rear via the nozzle.

 Caliber: 37 mm

 Weight: 32 kg (with tripod and telescope sight)

 Armor penetration: 25 mm at 100 meters